-When we talk about first aid and getting the appropriate CPR & AED certification, we usually associate it with cardiac arrests and other morbid injuries.
+When we talk about first aid and getting the appropriate CPR and AED certification, we usually associate it with cardiac arrests and other morbid injuries.
 However, not many of us know that people getting asthma attacks also need first aid.

 First of all, you need to remember that asthma attacks are very much like cardiac arrests.
 They can happen anytime and anywhere.
 Oftentimes, they happen without warning.
 This is why it is considered an emergency situation.